CCC-Attestation/formal-spec-TEE/README.md

 We use state-of-the-art symbolic security analysis tool [ProVerif](https://ieeexplore.ieee.org/document/9833653) for the specification of the protocols.

 ## Progress so far
 [This draft](https://www.researchgate.net/publication/367284929_SoK_Attestation_in_Confidential_Computing) co-authored by Thomas Fossati and Simon Frost presents the progress so far.
-We would like to thank Nikolaus Thümmel, Shale Xiong, and Ante Derek for insightful discussions and helpful feedback.
+We would like to thank Nikolaus Thümmel (Scontain), Shale Xiong (Arm), Ante Derek (Univeristy of Zagreb) and Jiewen Yao (Intel) for insightful discussions and helpful feedback.

 ## Recent and Upcoming Talks
 If you are around on any of the following venues of upcoming talks on the project, you are very welcome to join.